Get $500 off the Wiley CPAexcel Platinum Course!

 The congratulatory letter may indicate taking the CPA Ethics Exam as the next step.
-Don’t worry if it is not mentioned in the letter, as a number of states don’t have this requirement, or they run their own (e.g. California).
-A few states may ask candidates to complete a test relevant to the state, e.g. the state law test in Utah.
+Don’t worry if it is not mentioned in the letter, as a number of states don’t have this requirement.
+A few states, such as California, run their own exam.
+Other states may ask candidates to complete a test relevant to the state, e.g. the state law test in Utah.